Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 3: October 11th - South Wales

 After breakfast, we journey deep into the Brecon Beacons National Park, now referred to by the Welsh language name of ‘Bannau Brycheiniog’.
-After refreshments in the local market town of Abergavenny we’ll head out to explore the story of Wales’ Industrial Heritage at the Big Pit National Coal Museum, a real coal mine and one of Britain’s leading mining museums.
+After refreshments in the local market town of Abergavenny we’ll head out to hear even more about the story of Wales’ Industrial Heritage at the Big Pit National Coal Museum, a real coal mine and one of Britain’s leading mining museums.
 We’ll finish the day with a group photo stop at a waterfall viewpoint before reaching Penderyn Distillery for a guided tour and a taste of their award-winning single malt.

 For our last evening in ‘Cymru’ we will be entertained by The Spirit of Wales for an evening of Welsh local dishes, music, culture and humor.